 This causes anxiety.
 To cope, they engage in counting, which they believe protects their loved one.
 The belief is self-reinforcing since each time they count nothing happens, and their anxiety is reduced.
 What this person does not learn, not intellectually but mostly emotionally, is that there is no relationship between the safety of their loved one and the counting, and that there is a risk that needs to be accepted that their loved one could die at any time (acceptance of reality).
 The only way to learn this emotionally is to refrain from engaging in the compulsion, ideally with the gentle guidance and support of a therapist experienced in ERP.

 Relaxation and Deep Breathing.

-Some SSRIs have been shown to be effective in the treatment of OCD.
+SSRIs (Selective Serotonin Re-uptake Inhibitors), especially Zoloft, have been shown to be effective in the treatment of OCD.

 Selected Book References